WilliamABradley/PlatformBindingsFramework/_docs/Platform/NETCore/NETCoreRemarks.md

 ## Getting Started

 To use the NETCore Platform Library, you must first have the `PlatformBindings-NETCore` Package installed.
-Then Create the AppServices Class Object in your Applications `static void Main(string[] args)` Method.
+Then Create the AppServices Class Object in your Application's `static void Main(string[] args)` Method.
 This can't be created Statically, as any Calls in the Main Method will come before Static Initialisation.

 ```C#